Menton: Climate

-Menton has a very mild subtropical microclimate with an average of 316 clear or partially cloudy days annually.
-Under the Köppen system, Menton features a hot-summer mediterranean climate (Csa).
-However, the milder winters (on average) and the warmer nights in summer (on average), compared to the rest of the French Mediterranean coastal area, provide Menton with a particular micro-climate, with significant warm-summer mediterranean climate (Csb) influences and characteristics, like coastal Southern California (usually experienced between Nice through Monaco and Menton, toward the Italian border town of Ventimiglia and up to San Remo) that is favourable to hardy clementines, mandarin oranges, satsuma orange, tangerines, oranges and lemons (SRA 625 is protected Citron de Menton variety) groves, hence one of the town's symbols, the lemon.
-Winter frosts are extremely rare but may occasionally occur every few years at the ground level and snow falls on average once every 10 years.
-Likewise, summer temperatures are relatively moderate with day temperatures of 28-32, but rarely rising above 33 °C.
+Menton has a very mild subtropical microclimate with an average of 316 clear or mostly clear/mostly sunny days per year.
+Under the Köppen system, Menton features a hot-summer Mediterranean climate (Csa).
+However, the milder winters (on average) and the warmer nights in summer (on average), compared to the rest of the French Mediterranean coastal area, provide Menton with a particular micro-climate, with significant warm-summer Mediterranean climate (Csb) influences and characteristics, like coastal Southern California.
+This is usually experienced along the coast between Nice and Menton, toward the Italian border town of Ventimiglia and as far as San Remo).
+It is favourable to groves of hardy clementines, mandarin oranges, satsuma orange, tangerines, oranges and lemons (SRA 625 is protected Citron de Menton variety), hence one of the town's symbols, the lemon.
+Winter frosts are extremely rare but may occasionally occur at ground level, and snow falls on average once every 10 years.
+Likewise, summer temperatures are relatively moderate with day temperatures of 28 °C to 32 °C, but rarely rising above 32 °C.

+Menton is sheltered from the west winds by Mont-Agel, and the steep foothills of the Alps, to the north and the north-east, protect the town from freezing winter cold.
+The winters are therefore very mild and sunny; the thermometer rarely drops below 0°C, and the lowest average temperature is 11.3°C in January.
+Summers are hot at 25°C on average in July and August but tempered by the sea breeze.

+Menton holds the French record for the highest average temperature in July with an average temperature of 24.8°C.